luckxiang/NG_NMS/README.md

 4. Using REST API, we import back configuration file to NGNMS.
 5. Checking NGNMS is ready for statistics result.
 6. Starting SELFTEST Mode.
-7. Over Telnet protocol, we collect result data.
+7. Over telnet protocol, we collect result data.
 8. Storing data into Excel file.
 9. Go to again to P.1 until go through all Test Cases.